 Email Bryan to discuss opportunities and potential options for funding your project.

-Email Bryan if you are a prospective student or postdoc.
-For the former, deadlines for application to the OSU Graduate School are December 1st for the following Fall semester.
-For the latter, our conversation will be more productive if you have some ideas about funding the position.
+If you are a prospective graduate student, deadlines for application to the OSU Graduate School are December 1st for the following Fall semester.

 We make inferences about the history of species and ecological communities using genetic, environmental and morphological data.
 We conduct investigations in a range of organisms: bats, insects, carnivorous plants, salamanders, willows, spiders, snails, slugs and viruses.